codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 I.executeScript(({x, y}) => x + y, {x, y});
 ```

-You can pass only one parameter into a function
+You can pass only one parameter into a function,
-but you can pass in array or object.
+or you can pass in array or object.

 ```js
 I.executeScript(([x, y]) => x + y, [x, y]);